qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 os.environ["QDRANT_URL"] = "https://qdrant.example.com"
 os.environ["QDRANT_API_KEY"] = "your-api-key"
 ```

-## Implementing the pipelines
+## Implementation

-Search does not make much sense without a proper set of documents to search over.
-For that reason, we will start with
+We will first create an indexing pipeline to add documents to the system.
-the indexing pipeline first, and then move to the search pipeline.
-We can implement both of them in Python, either
+Then, the search pipeline will retrieve relevant data from our documents.
-script or notebook, as eventually we will export them to YAML files either way.
+After the pipelines are tested, we will export them to YAML files.

 ### Indexing pipeline